mgarzon/uas-engine/README.md

 The Code Analyzer scans the Umple files and gets statistics regarding classes, attributes, and associations.

+Finally, the Grapher looks at the results of the Code Analyzer, and generates a bar graph to represent the results.

+Instructions:
-The Downloader, Umplificator, and Code Analyzer components are written in Umple, and need to be converted to PHP beforehand.
-Use the Umple jar to generate "Downloader.php", "Umplificator.php", and "CodeAnalyzer.php" in the "app/models/" directory based off "downloader.ump", "umplificator.ump", and "codeAnalyzer.ump" located in the "app/ump/" directory.
+- All the components mentioned above are written in Umple, and need to be converted to PHP beforehand.
+Use the Umple jar to generate "Downloader.php", "Umplificator.php", "CodeAnalyzer.php", and "Grapher.php" in the "app/models/" directory based off "downloader.ump", "umplificator.ump", "codeAnalyzer.ump", and "grapher.ump" located in the "app/ump/" directory.
+Use the "-g Php" and "--path" arguments for that.

-At this stage, the entire thing can be done through the command line, by running "DownloadProject.php" and using "gc" for Google Code repos and "gh" for Github repos:
+At this stage, the entire thing can be done through the command line, by running "app/models/Main.php" and using "gc" for Google Code repos and "gh" for Github repos:

 ```
-php DownloadProject.php [gc/gh] [Google Code/Github Project Name] [Umplification Level (0,1,2)] [Local Destination Directory]
+php app/models/Main.php [gc/gh] [Google Code/Github Project Name] [Umplification Level (0,1,2)] [Local Destination Directory]
 ```

 Here is an example from Google Code (MOA project):
 ```
-php DownloadProject.php gc moa 0 ~/Developer/
+php app/models/Main.php gc moa 0 ~/Developer/
 ```

 And here are examples from GitHub (Droidicon and ToroDB Database):
 ```
-php DownloadProject.php gh theDazzler/droidicon 0 ~/Developer/
+php app/models/Main.php gh theDazzler/droidicon 0 ~/Developer/
 ```
 ```
-php DownloadProject.php gh traex/RippleEffect 1 ~/Developer/
+php app/models/Main.php gh traex/RippleEffect 1 ~/Developer/
 ```
-Note that with Github, the project name is preceded by the username of the Github project owner.
+Please note that with Github, the project name is preceded by the username of the Github project owner.
 Also note that the Umplificator and the Code Analyzer have bugs that are currently fixed.